DavidNemeskey/cc_corpus/README.md

 #### Task execution

 The tasks are run via Ansible.
-Each Python script to be executed distributedly (is there such a word?) should have a corresponding playbook (see e.g.
+Each Python script can be executed distributedly (is there such a word?) by running the playbook `python.yml`.
-`minhash.yml` for `minhash.py`).
 Most of the work is done by the `python` role.

 What it does is:
-- it runs the script on all Slaves in a tmux session
+- it runs the script specified in the `python_script` argument on all Slaves in a tmux session
 - calls it with the `-P processes` argument where `processes` is a host variable (so it can be set on a group or host basis)
-- appends the name of the slave to
+- passes the rest of the `arguments` to the script as-is
+- _except_ arguments whose value starts with a dollar sign (`$`).
+These are interpreted as keys in the `per_host_args` dictionary.
+When running the script, the values in the dictionary are copied into the argument line, _extended with the host name_
-    - the name of the log file
+- the script will be executed in the `working_dir` of the user's choosing.
-    - the values of all _per-host_ arguments
-- keeps the values of _common_ arguments as-is

 The script arguments can be specified in the `-e` (`--extra-args`) argument of `ansible-playbook`, in the following way.
-Note that per-host arguments are supplied in a dictionary (without the `-` or `--` in the keys), while common arguments are passed together in a string.
+Note that per-host arguments are supplied in a dictionary (without the `-` or `--` in the keys).
 Note that the value to `-e` must be in JSON (YAML) format.

 ```
-ansible-playbook -i hosts minhash.yml -e
+ansible-playbook -i hosts python.yml -e
-'{"log_file": "minhash_2018.log",
+'{"python_script": "minhash.py", "log_file": "minhash_2018.log",
-  "script_args": {"input": "2018/cc_corpus_hu",
-                  "o": "2018/cc_corpus_hu_minhashes",
+  "working_dir": "/mnt/data/lang/Hungarian/cc_corpus",
-		  "common_args": "--unit doc -p 256 -n 5 -L info"}}'
+  "arguments": "--input $input -o $output --unit doc -p 256 -n 5 -L info",
+  "per_host_args": {"input": "2018/cc_corpus_hu",
+                    "o": "2018/cc_corpus_hu_minhashes"}}'
 ```

 #### Output collection